Skip to main content Accessibility information

 Why this course at Marjon?

-Gain the Professional Occupational Standards for ‘Assistant Coach’, and ‘Coach’ from CIMSPA
+Achieve the Professional Occupational Standards for ‘Assistant Coach’, and ‘Coach’ from CIMSPA.

-Our partnerships with Plymouth Argyle Women and the FA Women’s High-Performance Football Centre develop women coaches
+Our partnerships with Plymouth Argyle Women and the FA Women’s High-Performance Football Centre work to develop women coaches.

-Opportunity to study and work in the USA
+Opportunities to study and work in the USA.

 Modules for this course